Nilocunger/angr-website-hugo/README.md

 ```
 make update
 ```
-Note: this will also run `make check` to make sure that there is no out of date code.
+Note: this will also run `make check` to make sure that there is no out of date code

 ## Uninstalling
 To remove the virtualenv and dependencies: